tylerdotrar/export-evtx/README.md

 Defaults:
 - Exports logs to the Public Documents directory (``%PUBLIC%\Documents``)
-- Exports the the last 30 minutes of logs.
+- Exports the last 30 minutes of logs.
 - Attempts to export the following logsets:
   - "Application",
   - "System",